Chałupy railway station

 Chałupy railway station is a railway station serving the town of Chałupy, in the Pomeranian Voivodeship, Poland.
 The station opened in 1922 and is located on the Reda–Hel railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 The station used to be known as Ziegenhagen.

 Modernisation

 The station was rebuilt in 2013 as part of the modernisation of the Reda–Hel railway.

 Train services

 The station is served by the following services: